I had been so used to relative flatness when cycling in Mexico, but now it was time for some hills in Chiapas! My bike touring blog update in Mexico.

 For the first 25 kms, it was all uphill, and I found myself cycling in Chiapas.
 This region of Mexico has a bad rep, depending on the time of year and what is going on.As an additional note – I had not problem cycling in Chiapas, and it was a very enjoyable experience.

 A small downhill section which led to a plateau where there was 10 kms of flat, and finally, the last 35 kms of rolling hills.

 As the gradients weren’t too bad, and I kept most of the height I had gained, it all made for a pretty good ride.
 I ended up in the town of Cintalapa, which is at about 1000 metres.

-The town was more modern than I had pictured it in my mind, but there wasn’t a great choice of places to stay in the centre.
+The town was more modern than I had pictured it in my mind, but if you plan to visit Cintalapa keep in mind there wasn’t a great choice of places to stay in the centre.